JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 * As written.

 ### Kitchen
-* *When Awake*: All inside the Kitchen must Save Dex or suffer 1d8 STR damage as the contents of Servant Room B rain down from above.
-If traversing later in a hurry, save Dex or slip in ectoplasm.
+* *When Awake*: All inside the Kitchen must Save AGL or suffer 1d8 STR damage as the contents of Servant Room B rain down from above.
+If traversing later in a hurry, save AGL or slip in ectoplasm.

 ### Pantry
-* If climbing shelves, Save DEX or the shelves collapse loudly.
+* If climbing shelves, Save AGL or the shelves collapse loudly.

 ### Servant's Hall